asharif1990/eudi-wallet-it-docs/docs/en/defined-terms.rst

    * - Pseudonym
      - Pseudonyms are alternative identifier used to represent an entity (such as a person or organization) without revealing their true identity.
 It provides a layer of privacy and anonymity while still allowing for consistent authentication and authorization within a system.
      -
+   * - Wallet Trust Evidence
+     -  It is a Trust Assertion, which is issued by the Wallet Provider.
+It proves the keys used for key binding of Credentials reside in a trustworthy WSCD.
+     - *Alternative terms:* Issuer Trust Evidence.

 Acronyms